ShahzaibElahi11/NewMavenProject/README.md

 models: This directory contains all the response pojos of each json placeholder endpoint
 api: This package contains methods
-testcases: This package contains Test cases
+testcases: This package contains Test Cases
 util: This package contains Utility Classes
+constant: This package contains Constant Class

 **Installation**